Vulvar cancer

 A risk for developing vulvar cancer is infection with the human papillomavirus (HPV).
 Learn about other vulvar cancer risks.

-Symptoms of vulvar cancer
+Signs and symptoms of vulvar cancer

 Diagnosis of vulvar cancer